 Steam Heat in Air Handlers Converted to Water

-The existing MUA had a 1.4 MMBTU steam boiler that only worked intermittently but had to run 15min at least just to make steam.
-The steam also was used as a booster system for a warm up in the restaurant but again was used only intermittently.
-When the boiler broke down and was in need of replacement it was determined that the other 2 water boilers could be used for the booster system and the kitchen system could have a in line duct heater.
-Since this heater is only used to temper the incoming
+The existing MUA had a 1.4 MMBTU steam boiler that only worked intermittently but had to run for at least 15 minutes just to make steam.
+The steam was also used as a booster system for warm up in the restaurant but again was used only intermittently.
+When the boiler broke down and was in need of replacement, it was determined that the other two water boilers could be used for the booster system, and the kitchen system could have a inline duct heater.
+Since this heater is only used to temper the MUA., the energy usage was minimum.

 New Electric Damper Motors Added to Control Outside Air

 The existing dampers hadn’t operated in years and were stuck in a closed position.
 The dampers were loosened up and new actuators were added to control the outside air and balance the incoming air to mitigate temperature extremes.
-This is now allowing full economizing instead of mechanical cooling that was being used even in winter when the dining room filled up with customers.
+This now allows for full economizing instead of mechanical cooling that was being used even in winter when the dining room filled up with customers.

 Mechanical cooling is now controlled by the new automation system